 Northeast and Midwest prepare for dangerously hot temperatures and heat dome

+A heat wave was already driving up temperatures in many Southern states over the weekend.

+CBS News senior weather and climate producer David Parkinson says 22 million people in the U.S. will be in places with the mercury soaring to at least 100 degrees this week, while 265 million will see it reach 90 degrees and 58 million are under heat advisories.

-The heat wave follows an earlier-than-usual one in the Southwest last week, which saw triple-digit temperatures in places like Phoenix, where there were 645 heat-related deaths last year.
-Temperatures had reached 111 degrees Fahrenheit in the Arizona city by 5 p.m. on Saturday, and they ultimately climbed even further to a high of 112 degrees before the end of the day.
-The National Weather Service in Phoenix said that the reading was seven degrees above the average temperature recorded on June 15 in previous years — which is 105 degrees — but it remained below the record-high of 115 degrees recorded in 1896 and 1974.
+The heat wave follows an earlier-than-usual one in the Southwest last week that saw triple-digit temperatures in places like Phoenix, where there were 645 heat-related deaths last year.
+Temperatures reached 111 degrees in the Arizona city by 5 p.m. on Saturday, and ultimately climbed even further to a high of 112 degrees before the end of the day.
+The National Weather Service in Phoenix said the reading was seven degrees above the average temperature recorded on June 15 in previous years — which is 105 degrees — but it remained below the record-high of 115 degrees recorded in 1896 and 1974.

 The world has seen record-high temperatures this year, with more than three-quarters of the global population experiencing at least one month of extreme heat.